-A trusted advisor to leaders in the public and private sectors, Adam helps clients achieve their strategic objectives in complex disputes.
+A skilled advocate and trusted advisor, Adam helps clients achieve their objectives in complex disputes.

-- representing the Ontario College of Teachers in an appeal to the Supreme Court of Canada concerning student privacy and the interpretation of the voyeurism provisions of the Criminal Code;
+- representing the appellant in C.M.
+Callow Inc. v.
+Zollinger, an appeal to the Supreme Court of Canada concerning the scope of the duty of honest contractual performance;

-- acting for a national retail chain in a dispute over unpaid inventory;
+- representing a national retail chain in a Commercial List application concerning the disposition of unpaid inventory;

-- advising the Department of Justice Canada on the modernization of its approach to legal risk management; and
+- advising the Department of Justice Canada on the modernization of its national approach to legal risk management.

 Born and raised in Vancouver, Adam received his law degree from Yale, where he was a Kirby Simon Human Rights Fellow.
 He holds an undergraduate degree with high honours from Harvard, where he was a John Harvard Scholar and was elected to the Phi Beta Kappa honour society.
 He is a member of the Canadian Bar Association, the Ontario Bar Association, the Advocates’ Society, the Criminal Lawyers’ Association, the New York State Bar Association, and the National LGBT Bar Association.